manymoments/manymoments.github.io/_posts/2019-08-02-byzantine-agreement-is-impossible-for-$n-slash-leq-3-f$-is-the-adversary-can-easily-simulate.markdown

   <img src="/uploads/FLM-indistinguishability.png" width="512" title="Indistinguishability between World 1 and World 3 for A">
 </p>

-Observe that from $A$'s perspective, World 3 is the same as World 1.
+Observe that from party $A$'s perspective, World 3 is the same as World 1.
 From the figure, it can be seen that if we start from a double-circled $A$ and go clock-wise, the connections and inputs from parties are exactly the same.
 Intuitively, observe that in World 1, $C'$ started with input 0 and framed $B$ to have input 0 (the fully connected hexagon is necessary to make the argument more formal).
 However, $A$ decided to output 1 in World 1.
-Thus, since it obtains exactly the same set of messages in World 3, $A$ outputs 1.
-By a similar argument $C$ outputs 0.
+Thus, since it obtains exactly the same set of messages in World 3, party $A$ outputs 1.
+By a similar argument party $C$ outputs 0.

 The extension of this lower bound to [computationally bounded adversaries](https://ittaiab.github.io/2019-06-07-modeling-the-adversary/) turns out to depend on the model: